 - Meet requirements specific to the financial aid program for which the student is applying.

 - Register for the Selective Service, if required

-Q. Will there be grant money available if I apply late?
+Q. Will there be grant money available if I complete my FAFSA late?

 Pell grant money and student loans will be available.
 State-funded grants have a filing deadline and campus-based funds are limited.
 The sooner you apply, the greater your chances for receiving all sources of aid, if you are eligible.